-On this passage the following observation is made by Conybeare and Howson:--- the approaching salvation of these Gentile believers, and their glorification with Christ; for this is the consummation always contemplated in the New Testament as near at hand (Rom. xiii.
+On this passage the following observation is made by Conybeare and Howson:--- "In the ages which are coming;" viz. the time of Christ's perfect triumph over evil, always contemplated in the New Testament as near at hand.'
+It would be perhaps be more proper to say that it refers to the approaching salvation of these Gentile believers, and their glorification with Christ; for this is the consummation always contemplated in the New Testament as near at hand (Rom. xiii.
 11).
+In The Epistle ToThe Philippians The Day Of Christ Phil. i.
+6.